popupcad/popupcad.github.io/_posts/news/2015-10-22-october-newsletter.md

 # Outreach

 The past month has been quite eventful.
 It seems like I've been everywhere, from IROS2015 in Hamburg, Germany, speaking with fellow roboticists, to Masconomet High School in Boxford, MA to speak with high school students about origami inspired devices.
-Here are some highlights of upcoming events:
+Here are some highlights of past and upcoming events:

 ## Online Q&A, October 28, 2015